Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 > ...
 > ```

-- In the `main.cpp` file, add an `include` statement near the top of the file to import the toolkit `registration.h` file and then later in file call the `ToolkitregisterComponents()` function.
+- In the `main.cpp` file, add an `include` statement near the top of the file to import the toolkit `register.h` file and then later in file call the `Toolkit::registerComponents()` function.

 > For example:
 > ```cpp